-Paying this as part of your application will mean that you are entitled to access free health services from the National Health Service (NHS) while you are in the UK.
+Paying the IHS as part of your application means you are entitled to access free health services from the National Health Service (NHS) while you are in the UK.
 It is a compulsory charge and is integrated into the online visa application form.
-Therefore you (and any dependants) will be required to pay for both the IHS and your visa application fee when submitting your application.
+Therefore you are required to pay for both the IHS and your visa application fee when submitting your application.
 Please ensure you have sufficient money in your bank account to cover both payments.

-The surcharge is currently calculated as £470 per year for each year of permission that you are applying for.
-If this includes part of a year that is six months or less, you will be charged an additional £235 for this period.
-If it includes part of a year that is more than six months, you will have to pay £470 for this period.
+The surcharge is currently calculated as £776 per year for each year of permission that you are applying for.
+If this includes part of a year that is six months or less, you will be charged an additional £388 for this period.

-Example 1: An undergraduate student is likely to have to pay £1,645 IHS at the point they apply for their visa because they will be issued with a visa for three years and four months: $(470 \times 3) + 235 = £1,645$

-Example 2: A postgraduate student is likely to have to pay £705 IHS at the point they apply for their visa because they will be issued with a visa for a year and four/ six months: 470 + 235 = £705
+Example 1: An undergraduate Student is likely to have to pay £2,716 IHS at the point they apply for their visa because they will be issued with a visa for three years and four months: $(776 \times 3) + 388 = £2,716$ Example 2: A postgraduate Student is likely to have to pay £1,164 IHS at the point they apply for their visa because they will be issued with a visa for a year and four/ six months: 776 + 388 = £1,164